 This post may contain affiliate links.
 You can read my disclosure page for more information.

 The Run for the Roses.
 The Most Exciting Two Minutes in Sports.
 Ah, the Kentucky Derby.
-This exhilarating horse race is held the first Saturday in May every year, and this year marks the 147th running.
+This exhilarating horse race is held on the first Saturday in May every year, and this year marks the 148th running.
 Kentucky Derby Party Time!

-It looks like it’s happening this year!
-Last year the Derby was postponed until the fall because of the pandemic.
-This year’s race is Saturday, May 1st, and as always, will be held at Churchill Downs in Louisville, Kentucky.
+This year’s race is Saturday, May 7th, and as always, will be held at Churchill Downs in Louisville, Kentucky.

-Maybe it’s time you and your vaccinated pod pony up and have a little Kentucky Derby Party! 🙂
+If you don’t plan to attend in person, maybe it’s time for you to have a little Kentucky Derby Party! 🙂

 The Derby has a long history and rich traditions, and hosting the perfect Derby Party is one of the most fun gatherings you can imagine!